EESSI/docs/docs/using_eessi/setting_up_environment.md

     :clap: Your environment is now set up, you are ready to start running software provided by EESSI!

-2. You are using an older version of Lmod or any other tool utilizing `MODULEPATH` (Tmod, etc.)
+2. You are using an Lmod with a version older than 8.6 or any other tool utilizing `MODULEPATH` (Tmod, etc.)

     You should unset MODULEPATH to prevent Lmod from attempting to build a cache for your module tree (as this can be very slow if you have a lot of modules).
 Again, unsetting the MODULEPATH should be considered as a good idea in general so you do not mix local and EESSI